 About Simon Sebag Montefiore

-The voice behind BBC’s television series Jerusalem: The Making of a Holy City, Montefiore captivates audiences with his infectious enthusiasm for the historical eras and figures he chronicles.
-He has lectured at literary series, festivals, and private corporate functions, to audiences large and small.
+The voice behind four BBC television series, including Jerusalem: The Making of a Holy City, Montefiore captivates audiences with his infectious enthusiasm for the historical eras and figures he chronicles.
+He has lectured at literary series, festivals, and private corporate functions around the world, to audiences large and small.

-A Fellow of the Royal Society of Literature, Montefiore lives in London with his wife and two children.
-He is a visiting professor at the Humanities Research Institute at the University of Buckingham and is currently working on his next book, The Romanovs.
+He is a Fellow of the Royal Society of Literature and a visiting professor at the Humanities Research Institute at the University of Buckingham.
+He lives in London.

-Why is Jerusalem at the center of all of today’s strategic conflicts?
-This lecture discusses the city in relation to conflicts between the United States and Iran, Israel and Palestine, secularism and fundamentalism, as well as the revolutions of the Arab Spring.
+Expanding on his bestselling book Jerusalem: The Biography, Montefiore explores how and why Jerusalem became a Holy City, including the various historical claims to it invoked by Israelis and Palestinians today.
+In the context of this history, and of Jerusalem’s current position at the center of our geopolitical world, this lecture discusses the city in relation to conflicts between the United States and Iran, Israel and Palestine, secularism and fundamentalism, as well as the revolutions of the Arab Spring.

 Catherine the Great and Prince Potemkin: The Most Successful Political and Romantic Partnership in History

 This lecture outlines the amazing rise to power of Catherine the Great and Prince Grigory Aleksandrovich Potemkin, their sexual affair, and how they shared power, all told through their letters.
 Montefiore presents a study of female power, and what it tells us about Russia today.Categories: History

 It’s a wonderful book…[Montefiore] really tries to tell you what the life of the city has been like…why it means so much to everyone and why it’s so spectacular.
 You fall in love with the city and it breaks your heart that people can’t make peace over it, because it’s a treasure.— President Bill Clinton